Property Graph Exchange Format (PG)

 1: a -> b since:2024

-No space is allowed between edge identifier and its colon:
+No space is allowed between the edge identifier and its colon:

 1 : a -> b